Grading and optimizing your content is easy and logical with Content Harmony.

 The one and only thing we are trying to grade is how comprehensively you have covered the target topic.

-So – if you paste in your awesome draft and it comes back with a grade of Poor, or Fair, don’t stress it.
-All that score says is whether we think your content is likely to rank for on-page content factors.
+So – if you paste in your awesome draft and it comes back with a grade of Poor, or Fair, don’t stress it too much.

 We’re simply telling you that based upon what shows up in Google results currently, you’ve done a good job of covering the topic, or you could stand to improve.